 Regular Payroll: This appropriation funds the positions detailed on the previous page.
-The appropriation includes merit increases for eligible employees along with a new Assistant Director of Social Services, which is partially funded with ARPA funds.
+The appropriation includes merit increases for eligible employees along with a new Assistant Director of Leisure and Social Services.

 Temporary Payroll: This budget is for 50% of the part-time Program Coordinator at the Hillcrest Area Outreach Center (HANOC), as well as two part-time social workers (900 hours each) and a part-time Volunteer Coordinator (450 hours).